dmitry-ivanov/laravel-testing-tools/README.md

 #### `willGiveConfirmation()`

-Checks if confirmation is seen during artisan command execution and accepts it:
+Check if confirmation is seen during artisan command execution and accept it:

 ```php
 $this->willGiveConfirmation('Are you sure?', MyCommand::class);